 IAEA to Host International Conference on Nuclear Security

-The International Atomic Energy Agency will host a major International Conference on Nuclear Security from 1 to 5 July 2013 at the IAEA Headquarters in Vienna.
-The Conference will provide a global forum for ministers, policymakers and senior officials to formulate views on future directions and priorities to strengthen nuclear security.
+The International Atomic Energy Agency will host an International Conference on Nuclear Security: Commitments and Actions from 5 to 9 December 2016 at the IAEA headquarters in Vienna.
+The event will provide an inclusive forum for government ministers, policymakers and experts to review the current status of international nuclear security and exchange views on future priorities for strengthening it.

 All journalists are requested to inform the IAEA Press Office of their plans to attend.
 Journalists with permanent credentials to the VIC need no additional credentials.
-Others should contact Jayne Stringer for accreditation.
-Or call [+43-1] 2600-21279 or [+43-1] 2600-21273.
+We encourage those journalists who do not yet have permanent accreditation, to request it at UNIS Vienna.

 IAEA Press Office